FariaParvinMegha/deep_dive_NN/README.md

 # deep_dive_NN
 deep dive into the core of neural networks. lessons from Andrej Karpathy.
 The lesson goals are to learn Neural Network from scratch and code by code in-depth explanation.
 The final project is to **build an LLM from scratch.** using pytorch and tensor libraries.
-Useful for learning "**what happens inside of a neural network?**", this course also helps to build an intuitive analytical capability for NN learners.
+Useful for learning **what happens inside of a neural network?**, this course also helps to **build an intuitive analytical capability for NN learners and how is works under the hood**.
 Own notes and comments are added in the code files.

 # Lesson-1: Micrograd
 A tiny **Autograd engine**. performs Backpropagation (main function) on small Neural Networks. useful for learning how parameters of neural network is tuned and loss is minimized.